nnivxix/larablog/README.md

 ## Thanks

-Thanks to the [Unpas Web Programming ](https://youtube.com/playlist?list=PLFIM0718LjIWiihbBIq-SWPU6b6x21Q_2) channel for making the tutorial, this really adds to my knowledge about PHP Laravel and also [Programmers Zaman Now](https://youtu.be/ClMX6TXvh_o) who has made basic Laravel tutorials.
+Thanks to the [Web Programming Unpas](https://youtube.com/playlist?list=PLFIM0718LjIWiihbBIq-SWPU6b6x21Q_2) channel for making the tutorial, this really adds to my knowledge about PHP Laravel and also [Programmers Zaman Now](https://youtu.be/ClMX6TXvh_o) who has made basic Laravel tutorials.